hebrotem/hebrotem.github.io/index.md

 <h2>News</h2>
 <ul>
   <li>
     Jul.
-2020: One paper [MEB-Net] was accepted by ECCV 2020!
+2023: One paper [Multi-camera multi-object tracking: A review of current trend and future advance] was accepted by Neurocomputing!
   </li>

 <!--   <li>
-    Apr.
-2020: One paper [SIM] was accepted by IJCAI 2020!
+    June.
+2023: One paper [Clinical Errors from Acronym Use in Electronic Health Record: A Review of NLP-based Disambiguation Techniques] was accepted by Neurocomputing!
   </li> -->

   <li>
-    Feb.
-2020: One paper [AD-Cluster] was accepted by CVPR 2020!
+    Oct.
+2022: Two papers [AD-Cluster] were accepted by ESCON 2022!
   </li>

 </ul>